Native American and Sober: Part 2

 Clinical Corner: Rabies and Post-Exposure Prophylaxis Guidelines

 by Brian Gallagher The warm summer night air and its cool gentle breeze are begging you to head outside after dinner for a walk.
 As you begin your leisurely stroll through the neighborhood, a dog bounds out from another yard and startles you.
-Surprised, your instinct is to run – but as you turn, you […]
+Surprised, your instinct is to run – but as you turn, […]

 4 Barriers to Behavioral Health in Native Communities